dcgunkel/dcgunkel.github.io/README.md

 dgunkel@humnet.ucla.edu

 ## Articles and book chapters
 2024\.
-Sandell, Ryan P. and Dieter Gunkel. “[On the representation and realization of the ancient Greek acute: Evidence from tone-tune mappings in ancient Greek music](https://brill.com/downloadpdf/view/journals/jgl/24/1/article-p78_4.pdf).” *Journal of Greek Linguistics* 24: 78–183.
+Sandell, Ryan P. and Dieter Gunkel.
+“On the representation and realization of the ancient Greek acute: Evidence from tone-tune mappings in ancient Greek music.” *Journal of Greek Linguistics* 24:78–183 [\[download\]](https://brill.com/downloadpdf/view/journals/jgl/24/1/article-p78_4.pdf)

-2023\. “[Musical evidence for low boundary tones in ancient Greek](https://scholarship.richmond.edu/cgi/viewcontent.cgi?article=1045&context=classicalstudies-faculty-publications).” *Greek and Roman Musical Studies* 12: 1–54.
+2023\.
+“Musical evidence for low boundary tones in ancient Greek.” *Greek and Roman Musical Studies* 12:1–54. [download\]](https://scholarship.richmond.edu/cgi/viewcontent.cgi?article=1045&context=classicalstudies-faculty-publications)

 2022\.
-Gunkel, Dieter and Kevin M. Ryan. “[Vedic Sanskrit vocatives in *-an*: The case for restoring two endings](https://ucla.box.com/s/0vdt9xjr4l671rjjtd2ycxceryynggcv).”
+Gunkel, Dieter and Kevin M. Ryan.
+“Vedic Sanskrit vocatives in *-an*: The case for restoring two endings.”
 In *Ha!
 Linguistic Studies in Honor of Mark R. Hale*, ed.
 Laura Grestenberger, Charles Reiss, Hannes A. Fellner, and Gabriel Z. Pantillon, 117–134.
-Wiesbaden: Reichert.
+Wiesbaden: Reichert. [proofs\]](https://ucla.box.com/s/0vdt9xjr4l671rjjtd2ycxceryynggcv)

 2022\.
-“The first person singular of the athematic middle optative in Vedic and Indo-Iranian.” *Journal of the American Oriental Society* 142.2:251–266.
+“The first person singular of the athematic middle optative in Vedic and Indo-Iranian.” *Journal of the American Oriental Society* 142.2:251–266. [proofs\]](https://ucla.box.com/s/tw55k4ccmlkc0n7ktr457ede8ldjyng6)

 2018\.
-“Localizational evidence for the restoration of Rigvedic *mimihí ‘measure’.”
+“Localizational evidence for the restoration of Rigvedic \**mimihí* ‘measure’.”
 In *Vina Diem Celebrent.
 Studies in Linguistics and Philology in Honor of Brent Vine*, ed.
 Dieter Gunkel, Stephanie W. Jamison, Angelo O. Mercado, and Kazuhiko Yoshida, 76–92.
-Ann Arbor: Beech Stave Press.
+Ann Arbor: Beech Stave Press. [proofs\]]()

 2018\.
 Gunkel, Dieter and Kevin M. Ryan.
 “Phonological evidence for pāda cohesion in Rigvedic versification.”
 In *Language and Meter*, ed.
 Dieter Gunkel and Olav Hackstein, 34–53.
 Leiden: Brill.